Jonkke/ot-harkkatyo/README.md

 Contained within this repository are the **course project** (once I get around to it, that is...) and **exercise submissions** for a university course on software development techniques, _Ohjelmistotekniikka_.

-Some of the contained material may be in finnish.
+Some of the contained material may be in finnish, but I will attempt to write most documentation in english.

 ## Exercise submissions